 In recent years, climate change has loomed like a dark specter over the globe, contributing to everything from gentrification in Miami to refugees fleeing drought and crop shortages in Guatemala.
 But the urgency around the issue reached new heights in 2018 when the United Nations' Intergovernmental Panel on Climate Change (IPCC) stated that rapid, "far-reaching and unprecedented changes in all aspects of society" would be needed in order to drop carbon dioxide levels by 2030 and prevent catastrophic global warming.

-The study's lead author, Jean-François Bastin, breaks down the analysis by email.
-"The idea was to estimate what tree cover could be expected when you removed the 'human factor,' i.e. what specific types of forest would naturally occur in the absence of other development, and where," says Bastin.
-The team used a form of artificial intelligence known as "machine learning" to build "a model to link tree cover with climate/soil/topography, based on 78,000 observations of tree cover in protected areas."
+Jean-François Bastin, the Crowther Lab's study lead author, breaks down their 2019 analysis by email.
+"The idea was to estimate what tree cover could be expected when you removed the 'human factor,' i.e. what specific types of forest would naturally occur in the absence of other development, and where," he says.
+Bastin and his team used a form of artificial intelligence known as "machine learning" to build "a model to link tree cover with climate/soil/topography, based on 78,000 observations of tree cover in protected areas."

-The researchers then projected the data further to estimate the "total potential tree cover of the planet," says Bastin.
+The researchers then projected the data further to estimate the "total potential tree cover of the planet," Bastin explains.
 Afterward, the team excluded land currently being used for urban settlements, croplands and existing forests, which yielded the total amount of land available for restoration.
-The study offers a map showing how much tree coverage different parts of the globe can support; the top three areas include Russia, Canada and the U.S.
+The study includes a map showing how much tree coverage different parts of the globe can support; the top three areas include Russia, Canada and the U.S.

 A Worldwide Effort at Reforestation